Kate Winslet: Career fluctuations (2012–2019)

 John Hillcoat's ensemble crime-thriller Triple 9 (2016) featured Winslet as Irina Vlaslov, a ruthless Russian-Israeli gangster.
 The critic Ann Hornaday of The Washington Post felt Winslet had failed to effectively portray her.
 Her next release of the year, Collateral Beauty, about a man (played by Will Smith) struggling with the death of his daughter, was panned by critics.
-Writing for New York magazine, Emily Yoshida dismissed the film as a vacuous remake of A Christmas Carol and added that Winslet had "never looked more painted and tired".
+Writing for Vulture, Emily Yoshida dismissed the film as a vacuous remake of A Christmas Carol and added that Winslet had "never looked more painted and tired".
 It was a modest earner at the box office.
 Winslet agreed to the romantic disaster film The Mountain Between Us (2017) to take on the challenge of a role requiring physical exertion.
-It featured Idris Elba and her as two strangers who crash land on an icy and isolated mountain range.
+It featured her and Idris Elba as two strangers who crash land on an icy and isolated mountain range.
 They filmed in the mountains of Western Canada at 10000 ft above sea level where the temperature was well below freezing.
 Winslet performed her own stunts and described it as the most physically gruelling experience of her career.
-Moira Macdonald of The Seattle Times opined that the duo's charisma and chemistry had enhanced a mediocre film.
+Moira Macdonald of The Seattle Times opined that the duo's charisma and chemistry enhanced a mediocre film.

 Woody Allen's Wonder Wheel, a drama set in 1950s Coney Island, was Winslet's final release of 2017.
 She played Ginny, a temperamental housewife having an affair with a lifeguard (played by Justin Timberlake).
-She described her character as permanently dissatisfied and uneasy; playing the part proved difficult for Winslet, who suffered from anxiety.
+She described Ginny as permanently dissatisfied and uneasy, and playing her proved difficult for Winslet, who experienced anxiety.
 Manohla Dargis of The New York Times disliked Allen's writing but credited Winslet for filling her "shabby character with feverish life".
-When asked during the film's promotion about her decision to work with Allen despite an allegation of child molestation against him, Winslet chose not to comment on the filmmaker's personal life but stated she was pleased with the collaboration.
+When asked during the film's promotion about her decision to work with Allen despite an allegation of child sexual abuse against him, Winslet chose not to comment on the filmmaker's personal life but said she was pleased with the collaboration.
 She would later go on to express regret over working with both Allen and Roman Polanski.
 In 2019, Winslet provided her voice to Moominvalley, an animated television series about the Moomins, and took on a leading role alongside Susan Sarandon and Mia Wasikowska in Blackbird, a remake of the Danish film Silent Heart (2014).
 Benjamin Lee of The Guardian dismissed it as "less of a film and more of an actors' workshop" and found Winslet miscast.